kbernhagen/lufah/README.md

 The `top` command is glitchy on Windows when the window is resized.
 Type space to force a redraw.
+To use `lufah top` on Windows, you may need to manually install `windows-curses`.

 ## Example Output